Frequently Asked Questions on Tennis Elbow

 Q1: What are the common symptoms of Tennis Elbow?

-Common symptoms include pain and tenderness on outer (lateral) part of the elbow.
+Common symptoms include pain and tenderness on the outer (lateral) part of the elbow.
 You should experience pain when extending wrist and pain on gripping.back to top

 Q2: What causes Tennis Elbow?